 'Seven Stage Futures’ enacts the development and production of a series of community-led ‘Merakas’ (a form of 'gathering space', to share knowledge, that draws upon the wisdom of both current and past generations).
-These events will presented in July 2017 within ‘informal’ South African townships - where audiences (currently entirely unserviced by cultural events, or indeed much at all) can actively participate in unique local celebrations that they have both proposed and co-created.
-Each event will be shaped by local African 'change-agents' at sites where they have already built their own ‘shack replacement’ houses – using locally appropriate, no-cost materials – a new building-cum-artform we call ‘Post-Natural’ building.
+These events are presented in July 2017 within the ‘informal’ South African townships - where audiences (currently entirely unserviced by cultural events, or indeed much at all) can actively participate in unique local celebrations that they have both proposed and co-created.
+Each event is shaped by local African 'change-agents' at sites where they have already built their own ‘shack replacement’ houses – using locally appropriate, no-cost materials – a new building-cum-artform we call ‘Post-Natural’ building.

 Learnings from this unique arts/development experiment will be disseminated to arts organisations and international development NGOs in Australia, initiating rich dialogues and sparking future transdisciplinary initiatives.

 Seven Stage Futures is the first outcome of the Re-Future project that seeks to ‘embed' contemporary artists within international development scenarios, in order to understand how their creative capacities can best contribute towards positive social and ecological development outcomes in an era of climate change and environmental distress.
 It seeks to build networks of 're-futuring’ throughout some of the poorest informal settlements in the Free State of South Africa and is a research collaboration between the University of the Free State's Centre For Development Studies, Qala Phelang Tala (QPT/Start Living Green!), The Program for Innovation in Artform Development and a team of South African 'change agents’, supported by the New York based Andrew W. Mellon Foundation and The Flanders Foundation.

 EVENTS (COMMUNITY 'MERAKAS')